 Explore Las Casitas

-Las Casitas can be a bit of a challenge to find.
-You will want to travel north from the ferry on Avenida Rafael E. Melgar where you will eventually see the naval barracks on your right.
-Continue until you reach Avenida Antonio Gonzales Fernandez (Airport Road).
-After passing Airport Road, you will see a block of residences on your left.
-The last one has a fence and a concrete path next to it that leads down to the water.
-A set of stairs is built into the rocks that can be used to enter the water.
+Las Casitas is a fairly large stretch of beach so finding this specific point can be a bit tricky.
+From the ferry terminal, head north on Avenida Rafael E. Melgar.
+After passing the naval barracks on your right, continue until you reach Avenida Antonio Gonzales Fernandez (Airport Road).
+Just past Airport Road, look for a row of residences on your left.
+The last house in the row has a fence and a concrete path leading to the water.
+Follow this path to a set of built-in stairs that provide access to the sea.

 Go On a Cozumel Snorkel Tour

-Many of the best snorkeling destinations in Cozumel are only accessible by boat so it will be necessary to book either a tour or private charter.
-I recommend a tour that visits the Palancar and Colombia reefs and El Cielo sandbar.
-Many tours will also include drinks and lunch.
+Many of the best snorkeling spots in Cozumel are only accessible by boat, making a tour or private charter the best way to experience the island’s top reefs.
+I recommend booking a tour that includes stops at Palancar Reef, Colombia Reef, and El Cielo, as these are some of the most stunning locations for snorkeling in Cozumel.
+Many tours also include drinks and lunch.

 Palancar Reef